 Bodytrak has been specifically designed to help address some of these challenges by reducing worker risk and mitigating severe injury or illness.
 Bodytrak is a precision, in-ear system that detects physiological abnormalities in real-time, allowing for faster intervention and preventing the chance of rapid health decline.
 Over time, Bodytrak can create cost saving as organisations can reduce the billions that is lost on fines, insurance premiums, litigation and long term sickness absence and lost productivity each year.

-Find out how Bodytrak can help your organisation’s health and safety processes and operations and reduce costs - contact us now to arrange a meeting at the Safety & Health Expo at ExCel, London between 18th and 20th June, or at your convenience:
+Find out how Bodytrak can help your organisation’s health and safety processes and operations and reduce costs – contact us now today to arrange a meeting.

 Impact on health